 - That the public should be given a meaningful notice by the police in case a drone will be used in a given area.

 - The use of law enforcement drones by the police needs to be subject to tracking and audits with a documented accountability for misuse.

 - Police are not supposed to use weaponized drones.

 The privacy concerns raised by various people seem to be overpowered by the ever growing body of innovative devices.
-It will be a challenge to stop the use of devices which invade into people’s privacy but in cases where this will be possible, that will be for the good of all.
+It will be a challenge to stop the use of devices which invade in people’s privacy, but in cases where this will be possible, that will be for the good of all.